 Speed and Web Features

 The fact that online craps is web-based provides operators the opportunity to offer some features which live casinos cannot.
 For example, some online craps tables allow players to adjust the table settings to speed up the action or to slow it down.
 What’s more, some versions let players skip the simulated roll of the dice altogether, jumping straight to the result of the roll.
+It’s a faster, more efficient way to play the game.

 Making heads and tails of player bets and payouts is a non-factor online, too.
 The software completes every calculation, right down to the last decimal, in the blink of an eye.
+There’s no lengthy delay after a roll as the dealer pays everyone out, the stickman collects the dice, and players contemplate new wagers.
+While online you bet, then roll.
+Rinse, repeat.

 The ability to play faster also provides novice players with the opportunity to place more bets and see more rolls.
 Thus, while playing online you can gain a familiarity with the game far faster than when playing in-person.